programminghistorian/jekyll/lessons/sentiment-analysis.md

 What do you notice about the distribution of scores?
 How can you imagine collecting them in a manner that would help you better understand your data and its relationships to the research questions you care about?
 (Feel free to experiment with different kinds of text in the *message_text* variable to see how the tool responds to different types of language constructions).
 The code you have just written can be repurposed for any text.

+# Acknowledgments

+My sincere thanks to Justin Joque, Visualization Librarian at the University of Michigan Library and the [Digital Projects Studio](https://clarkdatalabs.github.io) for support in formulating the ideas and approach behind this lesson.

+Many thanks as well to Adam Crymble, who provided extensive insight and support throughout the editorial process.
+And thank you to Anandi Silva Knuppel and Puteri Zarina Megat Khalid for their thoughtful comments.

 # Works Cited

 Barton, D., & Hall, N. (Eds.).
 (2000).
 Letter writing as a social practice (Vol. 9).
 John Benjamins Publishing.